kquirapas/kquirapas/README.md

 </center>

 # Mission 🦀
-I'm on a mission to drive breakthroughs in humanity by serving the world with one technological innovation at a time quantified by a **minimum of 1 Billion USD worth of tech shipped to the world for good**.
+I'm on a mission to drive breakthroughs in humanity by serving the world with one technological innovation at a time, quantified by a **minimum of 1 Billion USD worth of tech shipped to the world for good**.

 # My Current Focus 🦀
-I'm building toward a vision of a "world computer" built on top of a democratic web, where we render the world's resources to solve each other's problems.
+I'm heavily invested in working with network performance bottlenecks, building data pipelines, and solving complex data problems in decentralized infrastructure and protocols.

+Some but not limited to:
+- Creating architecture for multi-tiered, peer-to-peer (P2P) Node

 Presently: `Local-First Systems`, `Rollups`, `Layer2`, `DePIN`, `Distributed Systems`, `P2P Networking`, `Node Architecture`. and `Compute Over Data`